POSTMORTEM: HOT LAP RACING

 That's also why we choose to have an aggressive updates plans after release, to give ourselves more time to improve Hot Lap Racing and slowly catch competition at most levels possible when it comes to features quality and content.

-But the racing games market is not that huge and that's something we should have expected: that's why most other indie racing games are trying to focus on something very different to avoid being compared to the bigger games, unlike what we've done.
+But the racing games market is not that huge and that's something we should have expected: that's why most other indie racing games with similar budgets are often trying to focus on something very different to avoid being compared to the bigger games, unlike what we've done.

 So having a realistic tone more or less forced us into the same category as the big racing games in the end, giving us the bittersweat sensation of being compared to them as we were proud, but it wasn't the best for Hot Lap Racing.